 Miller Speech & Hearing Clinic

-The Miller Speech and Hearing Clinic provides a variety of diagnostic audiological services for clients ranging in age from infancy through adulthood.
+Tracy Burger, dual certified in audiology and speech language pathology, provides a variety of diagnostic audiological services for clients ranging in age from infancy through adulthood.
 Services include:

 - Hearing screening